troytolhurst/web_server_databases/01_internet/01_ping_bite.md

 There's a lot going on there!
 It may not be so easy to understand yet.
 Let's try running it.
 We're going to give `ping` something called an `IP address`.
-More on those in the next step, but for now just imagine it as the address of another computer somewhere.
+More on those in the coming steps, but for now just imagine it as the address of another computer somewhere.

 ```